carpentries/training-template/index.md

 <p>
   Please also read through <em>one</em> episode of of the Carpentries lessons below
   carefully, so that you can do some exercises based on it on the first day of the class.
-An episode is one row from any lesson table.
+An episode is one page of a lesson.
 </p>

   <ul>